-I made a script which does that, making use of the excellent NirCmd, multi-purpose command-line automation tool.
-Optionally, the script can also be modified so as to copy file paths in URI format if required.
+I made a script that does that, making use of the excellent NirCmd, multi-purpose command-line automation tool.
+Optionally, the script can also be modified to copy file paths in URI format if required.

 How to Copy Paths in URI format?

 You can choose to copy file paths in URI format like the one below.